How We Measure

 Publishing

-The share of sites running a real authored-content operation – an active resource library, news, or technical content, not a static site that never changes.
+The share of sites running a real authored-content operation such as an active resource library, news, or technical content.

 Security

-A composite of the HTTPS and security-header posture across the platform's sites, blending the distribution of letter grades with how consistently sites force HTTPS.
-It scores 0 to 100.
+A composite of HTTPS and security-header posture across the platform's sites, blending the distribution of letter grades with how consistently sites force HTTPS.
+Scored 0 to 100.